Estimate Time7 min

 A bond is essentially a loan from an investor to a borrower.
 Borrowers may be anyone from federal and local governments to private companies.
 Investors generally expect to receive full repayment of the loan—plus interest—by the time the loan is due.

-Bonds are typically a less risky investment than stocks but often have lower returns.
+Bonds are generally considered to be a less volatile investment than stocks but often have lower returns.
 Both factors depend in part on the borrower’s creditworthiness.
 The most trustworthy, like the US federal government, may offer more modest interest rates because they are unlikely to fail to repay what they borrow.
 Certain private companies may have to offer higher interest rates to entice investors if they have a higher chance of defaulting on repayment.
 Some high-yield bonds can even have stock-like risk of loss.
 There are also bonds with lower interest rates that can offer tax advantages, such as municipal bonds or Treasury bonds.
 Additionally, bond rates can be impacted by other factors, like current and expected future interest rates, and even inflation.

 Funds